huyIT203/workshop/static/images/README.md

 ## Notes

-- All images referenced in the workshop content should be placed here
+- All /images referenced in the workshop content should be placed here
 - Maintain consistent naming convention for easy reference
-- Ensure images are high quality and professional looking
+- Ensure /images are high quality and professional looking
 - Consider accessibility (alt text descriptions in the workshop content)